 |Works by||Stops the growth of bacteria|

 What is Oxytetracycline and what is it used for?

-For best results, Oxytetracycline tablets should be used alongside a good skincare regime where you wash the affected areas with a mild soap or cleanser such as Acnecide or Cetaphil once or twice daily to remove excess bacterial waste and sebum.
-You should use warm (not hot) water and pat the areas dry with a towel.
-Avoid over-washing the affected area, as drying out your skin too much could further aggravate the problem.
+For best results, Oxytetracycline tablets should be taken alongside a good skincare regime.
+For example, a mild soap or cleanser such as Acnecide or Cetaphil used once or twice daily can help to remove excess bacterial waste and sebum.

 If you'd like to find out more, take a look at our Oxytetracycline acne guide for more information.